Digit404/InstallBot/README.md

-# Install GPT
+# InstallBot

-InstallGPT is an intelligent PowerShell-based installer that uses OpenAI's GPT model to perform various installation and file-related tasks.
+InstallBot is an intelligent PowerShell-based installer that uses OpenAI's GPT model to perform various installation and file-related tasks.
 It's designed to be flexible, efficient, and capable of handling a wide range of installation scenarios.

 ## Features